 1x2 couplers have only one input port for simplified use and cable management.
 The unused port is internally terminated within the coupler housing in a manner that minimizes back reflections (please see the 1x2 Coupler Tutorial tab for details).
-These couplers are ideal for applications where light is split from the input port into two output ports at the specified coupling ratio.
+This coupler is ideal for applications where light is split from the input port into two output ports at the specified coupling ratio.
 While the coupler is bidirectional and can be used in reverse, when used to combine light, some portion of light is lost in the internally terminated end.

-These couplers are also offered with a \emptyset 62.5 μm core size.
-Additionally, Thorlabs offers premium, dual-window 1x2 graded-index (GRIN) multimode fiber optic couplers with a \emptyset 50 μm or \emptyset 62.5 μm core.
+We also offer couplers with a Ø62.5 μm core size.
+Additionally, we offer premium, dual-window 1x2 graded-index (GRIN) multimode fiber optic couplers with a Ø50 μm or Ø62.5 μm core.

-Alternative Fiber Coupler Options Double-Clad Couplers Single Mode Couplers Multimode Couplers Polarization-Maintaining Couplers Wavelength Division 2x2 1x2 2x2 1x4 1x2 2x2 1x2 2x2 1x4 Multiplexers (WDM)
+Alternative Fiber Coupler & Splitter Options Double-Clad Couplers Single Mode Couplers Single Mode Planar-Lightwave-Circuit Splitters Multimode Couplers Polarization-Maintaining Couplers Wavelength Division Multiplexers 2x2 1x2 2x2 1x4 1x8 1x16 1x2 2x2 1x2 2x2 1x4 (WDM)